-The snowmobile was factory equipped by Ski-Doo with a Bosch ME17.8.5 engine control unit (ECU); however there was no way for the team to access and reprogram it.
-Furthermore, the original system did not provide closed loop fuel control.
+The snowmobile was factory equipped by Ski-Doo with a Bosch Motronic ME17.8.5 engine control unit (ECU); however there was no way for the team to access and reprogram it.
+Furthermore, the original system did not support many required flex-fuel features..
 A new ECU was required.

 For the 2014 CSC competition, a Woodward MotoTron ECU provided is used.
-The 128-pin ECU houses a 32-bit 56 MHz Freescale MPC 565 processor and has the ability to operate in temperatures between -40°C and 105°C. Sealed connectors allow the ECU to remain operable when submerged in up to 10 ft. of water, among other various tough environmental conditions.
+The 128-pin ECU contains a 32-bit 56 MHz Freescale MPC 565 processor and has the ability to operate in ambient temperatures between -40°C and 105°C. Sealed connectors allow the ECU to remain operable when submerged in up to 10 ft. of water, among other various tough environmental conditions.

-Custom speed density engine control code was designed by the student team and flashed to the MotoTron controller.
-The control code allows for internal control of a Bosch LSU 4.9 wideband oxygen sensor (Bosch CJ125 chip) for use with closed- and adaptive-open-loop fueling algorithms.
+Custom engine control code was designed by the student for the MotoTron controller.
+The control code utilizes speed-density airflow estimation model, as well as extensive controls supporting variable fuel/air ratio targeting and efficiency optimization.
 Extra attention was also given to ignition energy for the ability to ignite the lean charges that the powertrain is designed to run.
-High-energy IGN-1A Mercury ignition coils were chosen for their 103 mJ of spark energy.
+High-energy Mercury Marine ignition coils were chosen for their 103 mJ (rated) spark energy, and are operated to 120 mJ in extended lean burn operating regions.

 The MotoTron ECU replaces the original Bosch ECU rather than simply running in parallel with it.
-The stock wiring harness is connected to diagnostic plugs which connect to the original Bosch ECU harness connectors.
-Wires are soldered to the diagnostic plugs and then routed to the ECU.
-This allows the original wiring harness to remain intact.
+The stock wiring harness is modified to use the connector of the new ECU but otherwise unmodified.
 The ECU has a multitude of inputs and outputs which enable improved engine performance through the ability to control both the fuel injection and ignition timing.
 It also has inputs for dual oxygen sensors as well as VR/Hall crank and cam position sensors that allow for greater engine feedback and control.
-This allows the ECU to monitor the oxygen content of the exhaust gases, reference the reading against a table of desired equivalency ratios, and adjust the air/fuel mixture accordingly.
-The flex fuel adjustment algorithm uses the wide range exhaust oxygen sensor feedback and adjusts fuel injector pulsewidths by adapting the calibrated stoichiometric value of the fuel mix.